woutervanh/gst-plugins-rtp/README.md

 $ gst-launch-1.0 rtpsrc uri=rtp://239.1.2.3:1234?encoding-name=H264 ! decodebin ! videoconvert ! autovideosink
 ```

-The 'encoding-name' is used to hint for the correct caps.
+The 'encoding-name' is used to hint for the correct caps and
+they typically map on the encoding-name used in the caps of the
+(de)payloaders.
+See src/gstrtpparameters.h for the detailed definition.

 The modules do depend on
 'gst_object_set_properties_from_uri_query_parameters'; see